KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

    (Introduced into the accepted Track 3 lineage in result #30; the current 200-step cooldown was introduced in #44.)

 7. **[EMA-Nesterov](https://arxiv.org/abs/2605.25395) wrapper**:
    The whole optimizer stack is wrapped in EMA-Nesterov.
 It keeps an EMA of recent parameter displacement, temporarily moves the model forward along that smoothed direction before the forward/backward pass, computes gradients at that lookahead point, then lets the inner optimizer stack take its normal step.
-The lookahead scale is `.3 * lr/max_lr`, the displacement EMA is `.99`, and it is active after a 300-step prefill until roughly step 1950.
+The lookahead scale is `.3 * lr/max_lr`, the displacement EMA is `.99`, and it is active after a 300-step prefill until step `1950`.
    (Introduced in result #39; the current `.3` lookahead variant entered the record chain in #40.)

 8. **[Adam](https://arxiv.org/abs/1412.6980) tuning**: